JanaTy/hf_cc/README.md

 ![Alt text](./img.png?raw=true "Title")

-i set up two accounts, whitch will be created when luching the databse migration, these accounts are `janatii:password` and `founders:hidden`
+i set up two accounts, that were created when the database migration was lunched, these accounts are `janatii:password` and `founders:hidden`.